cjmet/AhMediaPlayer/README.md

   - [ ] Deleting Playlists GUI (Delete)
   - [ ] Search and Filter functionality GUI
   - [ ] Add Automatic Playlists based on Meta Data GUI
+- [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.

 * ### Common Library